 transfer_input_files line.
 Because of the size of our database,

-stashcp command to transfer the database to our job, which is why
+stash:/// to transfer the database to our job.

 Finally, you may have already noticed that instead of listing the individual input file

 $(inputfile).
 This is a variable that represents

 the name of an individual input file.
 We've done this so that we can set the variable as